cerner/terra-ui/src/GettingStarted/BasicUsage.md

 ## Basic Usage

-After installation, its possible to import the React components in the application.
+After installation, it's possible to import the React components in the application.
 In this minimal example, we import a Button component:

 ```js
 import React from 'react';